What to Do After Sewage Backup or Clog in Your Basement

 A sewer line clog causes extensive damage to your home and health especially if it creates sewage backup.
 While it may be unseen, let’s review the symptoms of sewage backup and save you significant time and money.
 Sewage backup, after all, contains toxic waste capable of thousands of dollars in damage to your home.

 Sewage carries toxic viruses and bacteria.
 Likewise, it can carry toxic substances like pesticides, fungi, and protozoans.
 There are more than two million sewage-related illnesses each year.
 Contaminants in sewage water are harmful and even toxic to humans and animals.
+Sewage backup releases physical, air-borne contaminants.
+Inhaling these vapors can lead to a variety of symptoms, including cramping, vomiting, fever, and severe forms of gastroenteritis.
+If left untreated, inhaling sewage backup for long periods of time may lead to death.
 Therefore, deal with sewer clogs immediately.

 If you notice water bubbling from other drains, this is a clear sign something is wrong with your sewer line.
 Are you running the washing machine and hear a gurgling in the kitchen sink?
 Do you notice water in the basement after you take a shower?
 Take note of these symptoms and call a licensed plumber to take care of the problem.